Encouraging Social Communication and Emotional Regulation through Transactional Supports

 The SCERTS Model prioritizes social communication and emotional regulation skills to best support persons with Autism.
 These skills are the foundation upon which our students learn how to be effective, well-regulated communicators in order to productively engage throughout their day.
 The SCERTS Model encourages teaching these skills in the context of natural routines to promote generalization.
 This model utilizes observations of students at different times and in a variety of settings to provide a holistic view of the students, allowing us to develop meaningful and specific goals and objectives.
 The SCERTS Model is research-based and further supports its approach by providing manuals outlining proven program planning, assessment, and intervention techniques.

-To learn more, visit the SCERTS Website at www.scerts.com.
+Or visit the official SCERTS Website at www.scerts.com.